 After such a good result from 5 sessions of The Letter Factory, I realized just how easy it would be to get her to learn ALL of her letters in about a month’s time.

 So we started watching this thing on and off during quiet times, during carpool, and as a special show other times when I needed the kids to settle down.
 She has now watched it about 20 times, and she knows ALL OF HER LETTERS and THE SOUNDS THEY MAKE!

 If I hadn’t seen it for myself, I would have never believed it!

 Hands Down the Easiest Way to Teach Letters & Sounds to a Preschooler

 I highly recommend this video to anyone who has a child who doesn’t like learning the traditional way (i.e. sitting down quietly for any length of time).
 I have yet to meet a preschool aged child who doesn’t like to watch movies or listen to catchy songs, so I truly believe it would work for anyone.

 Now that she has learned her letters and sounds, we are reinforcing that in other ways like letter matching games and worksheets.
+We really like these letter tracing worksheets and this Brain Quest workbook as an introduction to other subjects they’ll encounter in Kindergarten (science, matching games, etc).
 I think that initial jolt of knowledge was exactly the confidence she needed to complete worksheets.
 Now she will do a couple worksheets from start to finish without losing interest or throwing a fit!
 I couldn’t be more thrilled.